Yeast Infections In Dogs: Cause, Signs & Care (Vet Answer)

 What Are the Causes of Yeast Infections?

-Malassezia yeast are part of the normal flora of the skin, ears, oral cavity and body orifices of a dog.
+Malassezia yeast are part of the normal flora of the skin, ears, oral cavity, and body orifices of a dog.
 These organisms are usually harmless and their numbers are kept in check by the dog’s immune system.
-However, if the dog has an underlying condition that lowers the skin’s defences or causes changes to the skin surface, the yeast proliferate and an overgrowth occurs resulting in an infection.
+However, if the dog has an underlying condition that lowers the skin’s defenses or causes changes to the skin surface, the yeast proliferates and an overgrowth occurs resulting in an infection.

 The following underlying conditions may predispose a dog to developing Malassezia dermatitis::